US Release Date: 12-25-1962

 Gregory Peck and Mary Badham in To Kill a Mockingbird.

 I truly enjoy ripping into Patrick's reviews, but I can't touch this one.
 He is right on the money.
-The children's summer adventure always makes me think of my own childhood and the courtroom drama is better than A Time To Kill.
+The children's summer adventures always make me think of our childhood.
+We did not live in as small of a town as the Finch’s but we played in our neighborhood and the nearby woods, much as Jem, Scout and Dill do in this film.

-What I do find interesting is that much of this film is about a racial crime.
+A major part of the story is about racial justice.
 Yet the biggest black part in the movie, outside the defendant, is the old Hollywood racial cliché, the maid!
 This movie attempts to say 'Don't believe something just because you have heard it is so', then it reinforces a racial stereotype.
-I know I have to take into account when this story takes place and when this movie was made, but still I found that interesting.
+I know I have to take into account when this story takes place and when this movie was made, but I still found that interesting.

 Gregory Peck and Brock Peters in To Kill a Mockingbird.